wojciechlas/blendsphere-backend/src/pocketbase/README.md

 ### Method 1: Complete Schema Import (Recommended)

-This method imports all 21 collections at once:
+This method imports all 21 collections at once using the consolidated schema:

 1. **Prepare the Schema**:
    ```bash